ilenhanako/it-kid-book/kid/build_website.md

  Step 7.
 Enjoy your new website and open it using browser at URL `myfirstwebsite.herokuapp.com`

  Step 8.
-Keep improving and dreaming!
+Keep improving and dreaming!:star2::+1::sparkles: